dqops/dqo/docs/integrations/azure-data-factory/index.md

 - running data quality checks,
 - collect statistics about tables,
 - import the table schema to DQOps,
-- import data quality tables,
+- get table data quality status,

 and dozens of others.